jetzlstorfer/fhhgb2022/README.md

 ❤️ User [@JakodDittrich](https://github.com/JakodDittrich) liked the session and rated the repo with a star ⭐

 ❤️ User [@franziseidl](https://github.com/franziseidl) liked the session and rated the repo with a star ⭐

+❤️ User [@bevice1](https://github.com/bevice1) liked the session and rated the repo with a star ⭐